-Everyone has reliable fact-finding questions to ask of potential partners or consultants.
-Between their website, client recommendations, and LinkedIN, you'll likely have them all answered before you ever meet in person.
+You probably have a solid list of reliable fact-finding questions to ask of potential agencies or consultants.
+Between their website, client recommendations, and LinkedIN, you may have even them all answered before you ever meet in person.

 If you're interviewing potential marketing partners, move beyond “Tell me about your clients and experience," with these four must-ask questions.
-They will reveal more than a website ever could.
+They'll reveal more than a website ever could.

 It happens to all of us.
 We outgrow a client.
 A client outgrows us.
 A project is complete and it’s time to move on.
 There’s an end to the yellow brick road, and that’s okay, we all got something out of the trip to Oz.